 2. Hydrate Your Throat

-A dry throat can it harder for a pill to go down smoothly, Hambrick says.
-To lubricate your throat tissue, she recommends drinking a glass of water before attempting to swallow, in addition to the usual glug you take when you actually put the pill in your mouth.
+A dry throat can make it harder for a pill to go down smoothly, Hambrick says.
+To lubricate, she recommends drinking a glass of water before attempting to swallow, in addition to the usual glug you take when you actually put the pill in your mouth.

-Over-the-counter sprays like Pill Glide Swallowing Spray ($9.99, Amazon) can have a similar effect.
-"It can make swallowing easier by making things a little more slippery," says Hambrick.
-The sprays, which typically contain food-based ingredients, are generally considered safe and unlikely to interact with your prescription, per a July 2018 review published in Patient Preference and Adherence.
-But it never hurts to confirm with your pharmacist that a spray is safe to use with your particular med.
+Over-the-counter sprays and gels like Pill Glide Swallowing Spray ($9.99, Amazon) can have a similar effect.
+"It can make swallowing easier by making things a little more slippery," Hambrick says.
+These are typically considered supplements, so it never hurts to confirm with your pharmacist that a or gel is safe to use with your particular med.

 3. Change Your Posture

 It's normal to instinctively tilt your head back when you're trying to swallow a pill to help it get down easier.
 But doing so can actually increase the risk for gagging or choking.
-Believe it or not, you'll get better results when you lean forward, per the Patient Preference and Adherence review.
+Believe it or not, you'll get better results when you lean forward, per a July 2018 review in Patient Preference and Adherence.

 Here's how to do it: Sitting or standing upright, place the pill on your tongue and take a medium sip of water.
 Then bend your head slightly forward, with your chin tilted towards your chest, and swallow the water and pill together.